lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 6/Recursion.md

  _______ 	 _______	555555555
 ```

-**Figure 2**
+***Figure 2***

-The snippet below contains the one recursive solution to solving the towers of hanoi.
+The snippet below contains the one recursive solution to solving the Towers of Hanoi.
 Run the code, and observe the output.
 Try removing the code alltogether and attempting another solution from scratch.
 There is more than one way to complete this problem.

 ```java
 // Towers of Hanoi